Ethiopian leader, marking year of war, says he will bury foes 'with our blood' | Law-Order

 A woman at a private health clinic in the city told Reuters she had witnessed four doctors and one nurse, all ethnic Tigrayans, taken away by the police on Tuesday evening.
 A resident told Reuters he saw police in the central Bole district randomly stopping people on the street and asking them to show their government IDs, which list ethnic identity.

 "I saw three people arrested," he said, speaking on condition of anonymity for fear of retribution.
-Another woman told Reuters that her husband, an engineer working for a private company, was arrested by police while walking in the street speaking on his phone in his native Tigrinya language, spoken by Tigrayans.
+Another woman told Reuters that her husband, an engineer, was arrested by police while walking in the street speaking on his phone in his native Tigrinya language.

 Two other people told Reuters there had been a number of arrests of Tigrayans on Tuesday in the districts of Bole and Lemi Kura.
 The Addis Ababa police and a government spokesperson did not respond to phone calls requesting comment.

-Two Addis Ababa residents interviewed by Reuters on Wednesday said they would heed Abiy’s call to join the military’s fight against the rebellious Tigrayan forces.
-“We all want to have a country, so we all should respond to the call,” said Merkeb Shiferaw, 28, an engineer.
-He said that some people in Addis Ababa were panicking over the situation but that the city remained peaceful.
+Two Addis Ababa residents told Reuters that they would heed Abiy's call to join the military’s fight against the Tigrayan forces.
+"We all want to have a country, so we all should respond to the call," said Merkeb Shiferaw, 28, an engineer.
+Some people in Addis Ababa were panicking over the situation but the city remained peaceful, he said.

-A joint investigation https://www.reuters.com/business/cop/un-ethiopia-rights-commission-release-report-abuses-tigray-2021-11-03 by the United Nations and Ethiopia's state-appointed human rights commission published on Wednesday found that all sides fighting in the war had committed violations that may amount to war crimes.
-Also on Wednesday, Ethiopia's sovereign dollar bond dropped to a record low after the U.S. government said it planned to cut off the country from duty-free access to the United States.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)